dcm4che-dockerfiles/slapd-dcm4chee/README.md

 ### `LDAP_CONFIG_SED`

-Specifies the command to apply environment variables on importing LDIF files specified by `LDAP_INIT_CONFIG` at first LDAP startup and by script `add-device <device-name>`. as on LDIF files used to modify the LDAP data on upgrading the Archive version by script `updata-data <archive-version>`; `sed-config` by default.
+Specifies the command to apply environment variables on importing LDIF files specified by `LDAP_INIT_CONFIG` at first LDAP startup or by script `init-config`, as on LDIF files used to modify the LDAP data on upgrading the Archive version by script `updata-data <archive-version>`; `sed-config` by default.

 ### `SKIP_INIT_CONFIG`